-Begin by cutting a 10X12″ square from your self fabric (feel free to go nuts here with a fun contrasting fabric, but be sure it has a similar hand as your self fabric.)
-Center your square underneath the right or left side seam making sure the sides of the square are parallel with the side seam.
+Begin by cutting a 10X12″ square from your self-fabric (feel free to go nuts here with a fun contrasting fabric, but be sure it has a similar hand as your self-fabric.)
+Centre your square underneath the right or left side seam making sure the sides of the square are parallel with the side seam.
 Trim away excess sticking out from the bottom so that the bottom edge of your pocket is identical to your hemline.

-If you’re keen for a little hand-printing, now is the time.
-I carved a simple scallop stamp from an eraser, and printed using textile paints and a soft mini roller.
+If you’re keen on a little hand-printing, now is the time.
+I carved a simple scallop stamp from an eraser and printed using textile paints and a soft mini roller.
 Allow to dry and then heat set with an iron.

-Position your pocket about an inch from bottom edge over the side seam.
+Position your pocket about an inch from the bottom edge over the side seam.
 Pin securely, angling the pocket sides in just a little to allow for a little more roll and drape of the pocket top edge.
-Stitch using a double needle or wide zig zag.
-Continue construction and finishing normally. *Optionally, you could also align pocket bottom edge to hemline and finish them both during hemming.
+Stitch using a double-needle or wide zig zag.
+Continue construction and finishing normally. *Optionally, you could also align the pocket bottom edge to the hemline and finish them both during hemming.
 Note that I left my top pocket edge unfinished because I wanted the knit to roll a bit.